patrickingle/4xlots-extra/README.md

 # Relevance List of Files

+    Experts/DollarPerDay.mq4 = an Expert Advisor that trades on the trend using trendlib and 4xlotslib with marginprotectlib

     Libraries/4xlotslib.mq4 = the library for 4xlots REST API
     Libraries/marginprotectlib.mq4 = useful functions for checking margin level percentage, <200% risks margin call) Libraries/trailingstop.mq4 = functions to automatically add trailing stops to an open trade